 Experienced writers always urge their rookie peers to specialize, and for a good reason.
 Getting your niche game on always results in better job opportunities.

 Once you own your writing niche, you can build authority as an expert in your field and earn more regularly.

-First, let’s discuss writing niches in general, and then jump on to the twelve most profitable freelance writing niches to get into this year.
+First, let’s discuss writing niches and then jump on to the twelve most profitable freelance writing niches to get into this year.

-In simplest terms, a niche is a field of specialization to which you devote your brains and energy.
+In simplest terms, a niche is a field of specialization to which you devote your brain and energy.

 Newbie freelance writers usually start by doing odd jobs from various websites, and that’s completely ok!
 However, very few employers are offering good rates to a factotum.
 Instead, brands typically look for well-equipped writers with experience in relevant topics.

 However, this doesn’t mean there’s no leeway once you find your niche.
 You can, for example, build a portfolio that focuses on fitness, but encompasses many sub-topics like gym programs, fitness gear, interviews with famous athletes, and even diet tips and tricks.

 Once you start actively working on projects in your niche, you’ll quickly pick up and even master the topics you chose.
 You won’t only learn the ins and outs of the products within the niche, but also learn how to communicate with a relevant target audience.

 Ultimately, choosing a niche will cut down the time you spend on research, making you a more productive writer.
 Time is money, so this can make you an attractive candidate for higher-paying positions.
 As you build your reputation as an expert, brands will start seeking you out rather than vice versa.

 How To Choose a Profitable Writing Niche?